Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 ***Ferd Given-Man***

-Cold---real cold---*bit.* It had teeth, thousands of little ones that gnawed slowly through shelter, fire-warmth, blanket, skin and muscle.
+Cold - real cold - *bit.* It had teeth, thousands of little ones that gnawed slowly through shelter, fire-warmth, blanket, skin and muscle.
 It lurked in the bed, in the ground, in the walls, and when a man left the safety of his blanket to fetch fuel, he’d come back to find it invaded by those teeth again.

 And outside of the shelter?
 It didn’t have teeth.
 It had *knives.* Knives that would slice off toes, fingers and tailtips if they let it.
 Knives that would sink slowly into the heart and still it.